-So that’s why you need to design a sales process.
+So that’s why you need to design an inside sales process.
 But how do you go about creating one?
 Let’s go over some steps you need to take before actually answering this question.

 Steps you need to consider before designing a great sales process:

-When it comes to sales processes, they’re quite arduous and time-consuming to design.
+When it comes to inbound sales process, they’re quite arduous and time-consuming to design.
 If you want to make sure your process is successful, there are a few steps you need to take into consideration before starting the design process.
 Here they are:

-Identify the people involved: The next step is to identify the people who will be involved in the process.
+- Identify the people involved: The next step is to identify the people who will be involved in your sales policy.
 This includes your sales team, your customers, and any other stakeholders.